 Some proposed projects require board approval at a BCWMC meeting.
 Except as noted, all submittals impacting floodplains (as defined in Section 2.1), lakes, streams, or wetlands, or involving the Bassett Creek trunk system, variances, linear construction or reconstruction projects with 5 acres or more of new and/or fully reconstructed impervious surfaces, or alternative BMPs not included in the most current version of the Minnesota Stormwater Manual require board approval at a BCWMC meeting.

-Work limited to individual single-family home shoreline restoration and/or individual single-family home streambank stabilization projects do not require board approval at a BCWMC meeting but do require administrative approval by the BCWMC engineer.
+Work limited to individual single-family home shoreline restoration and/or individual single-family home streambank stabilization projects does not require board approval at a BCWMC meeting but does require administrative approval by the BCWMC engineer.

 Work limited to installation of a storm sewer outlet, including flared end sections and associated riprap or other approved erosion protection features, does not require add-on fees or board approval at a BCWMC meeting, but does require administrative approval by the BCWMC engineer.
 Applicants must demonstrate no net loss in floodplain storage.